fluidware/fluidsurveys-docs/index.rst

 Version 4.0
 ===========

-Welcome to the online version of FluidSurveys documentation.
+FluidSurveys provides users with a simple do it yourself platform to create online surveys & polls, gather responses and analyze data.
+With no software to download, an easy to use drag & drop interface and an extremely rich feature base, FluidSurveys is the ideal tool for online research.

 To get started, please click on the desired chapter below.
-Additionally, please view our `FluidSurveys help page`_ containing over 150 video tutorials.
+Additionally, please view our `FluidSurveys help page`_ containing well over 150 video tutorials.

 .. _FluidSurveys help page: http://www.fluidsurveys.com/help-tutorials